What does a Pediatric Physician Assistant do?

 Those interested in specializing in pediatrics take the same classes as other physician assistants who have specialized in pediatrics.
 Physician assistant training programs have a variety of admission requirements, but most require prior healthcare experience and, in some cases, a college diploma.
 To be licensed, a physician assistant must pass a certifying examination after completing a program.

 Pediatric physician associate is another name for a pediatric physician assistant.
 A career that often has closely related duties to a pediatric physician assistant is that of a pediatric nurse practitioner.
-Nurse practitioners are nurses with advanced training who also carry out some duties traditionally performed physicians.
+Nurse practitioners are nurses with advanced training who also carry out some duties traditionally performed by physicians.